iaxo/axion-limits/README.md

    Each of this will use a different matplotlib.pyplot method (see [XPlotter](XPlotter.py)).
 3. **_path_** : string containing the relative path (from the database file directory) to the data file (.txt or .dat) where the data of that experiment is contained.
 This file should be inside the data/axion/ or data/wimp/ directory.
 For example: _axion/ADMX2018.txt_
 4. **_drawOptions_** : string containing the customization options for the plotting method of matplotlib.pyplot used (dependent on the _type_).
 For example: _facecolor='limegreen', edgecolor='darkgreen', lw=0.2_
-5. **_projection_** : integer (_0_ or _1_) that indicates if the data is just a prospect or projection for future results (_1_) or if it is a reported result (_0_).
+5. **_projection_** : integer (_0_ or _1_) that indicates if the data is just a prospect/projection for future results (_1_) or if it is a reported result (_0_).
 6. **_source_** : string containing the origin of the data.
 It can be the DOI of the publication, the arXiV identifier or any other way of tracing the origin of the data.
-This information should be included inside the data file as the header (starting with the comment character # ).
+This information should also be included inside the data file as a header (starting with the comment character # ).
 For example: _2110.06096_
 7. **_year_** : string containing the year of release of the data.
 For example: _2019_

 Furthermore, the different DM candidates databases have more specific additional columns.
-In order to load the desired database you may use the correspondent DataBase class defined in [DataBaseClass.py](DataBaseClass.py) (although for just loading and getting data but not editing it, any of the DataBase classes would work).
+In order to create the desired database you may use the correspondent database class defined in [DataBaseClass.py](DataBaseClass.py).
+If the database file (.db) is already built and you don't want to add any new row, you may just use the base class DataBase.
 ## Loading a database

 To load the desired database use the constructor of the classes DataBaseGag (for